Xer0bit/apryse-pdf-content-editing/README.md

-# PDF Editor Professional
+# Apryse client-side PDF editing for in-browser content edits - (cracked - LOGO)

-A powerful and feature-rich PDF editor built with WebViewer technology.
+Apryse powerful and feature-rich PDF editor built with WebViewer technology.
 This application provides comprehensive tools for viewing, editing, and annotating PDF documents directly in your browser.

 ## Features